alextibor/studyProjects/Security+/Sec+ StudyGuide/Review Questions/QuestionsChap4.md

 D. Phishing

+12. D. Shoulder surfing, tailgating, and dumpster diving are all in- person physical attacks and are not something that will be in Lucca's control with a major cloud vendor.
+Antiphishingtechniques can be used regardless of where servers and services are located.

 13-  Alaina discovers that someone has set up a website that looks exactly like her organization's banking website.
 Which of the following terms best describes this sort of attack?

 A. Phishing